 Jute bags are both a fashionable and practical alternative to plastic bags.
 They are characterized by their enormous tear resistance and long durability.
 In addition, the fiber of the Corchorus tree grows back naturally, whereas plastic is known to pollute our environment for several hundred years.
 There are no limits to creativity.
 As a carrier bag, it can be individually designed and decorated with funny or thought-provoking motifs.
 Jute bags that are no longer used for transportation can be used as winter protection for plants or even as insulating material in ecological house construction.
 The sacks can be individually designed.

 In my experience, acrylic paints are particularly suitable for painting.
-When buying the fabric or bag, you should already know roughly what you want to do with it.
-If the fabric is woven rather broadly, you should swap the brush for the needle, as this is much better suited to embroidery.
+When buying the fabric or the bag, you should already know approximately what you plan to do with it.
+If the fabric is rather widely woven, you should change the brush for the needle, because it is much better suited for embroidery.

-Have you also had your own experiences with jute or do you have any questions or suggestions?
-Then I look forward to your comment and your visit to my personal blog Jutesack.at.
+Have you had any experiences with jute or do you have any questions or suggestions?
+Then write me a comment!

 Lisa

-PS.: In the article Zero Waste Lifestyle you will get many more tips for a natural life without a lot of waste!
+PS: In the article Zero Waste Lifestyle you get many more tips for a natural life without much garbage!